zeidoo/tutorial-bean-flink-kubernetes-pojo/README.md

       etc
         ```
     * Notice the sleep 10 minutes at the end of the Pipeline main method.
 Because this is a bounded source, the
-      kubernetes deployment and associated pods will be deleted once the job is completed and we won see the output.
+      kubernetes deployment and associated pods will be deleted once the job is completed and we won't see the output.
     * You can inspect the creation of the pods with `kubectrl get pods`
         ```
         kubectl get pods